grafana/mimir/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

 # CLI flag: -query-scheduler.querier-forget-delay
 [querier_forget_delay: <duration> | default = 0s]

-# The grpc_client block configures the gRPC client used to communicate between
+# This configures the gRPC client used to report errors back to the
-# two Mimir components.
+# query-frontend.
 # The CLI flags prefix for this block configuration is:
 # query-scheduler.grpc-client-config
 [grpc_client_config: <grpc_client>]